StratoKit/fetch-extra/README.md

 - todo: abort controller we use for timeout handling shouldn't ignore abort controller given in the options (already put the comment in the code)
 - todo: `noProgress` but for file upload (request)?
 - Extra Response fields:
-  - `completed: Promise<FetchStats>`: After body download finished or cancelled, always resolves
+  - `completed: Promise<FetchStats>`: Promise for body completion - rejects if fetch body or validation failed
 - `makeFetch` with built-in async-sema options like Sema and RateLimit
 - rich logging: ?
   - request start (include the body if it's string)